Table (format): Natural sciences

+In natural sciences, uses of tables include the periodic table in chemistry, and tide tables in oceanography.

 Historical relationship to furniture

 In medieval counting houses, the tables were covered with a piece of checkered cloth, to count money.Exchequer is an archaic term for the English institution which accounted for money owed to the monarch.
 Thus the checkerboard tables of stacks of coins are a concrete realization of this information.